Water policy in Singapore

 Singapore has found the right balance between water quantity and quality considerations, water supply and demand management, public-sector and private-sector participation, efficiency and equity concerns, strategic national interest and economic efficiency, and strengthening internal capacities and reliance on external sources.
 By ensuring efficient use of its limited water resources through economic instruments, adopting the latest technological developments to produce ‘new’ sources of water, enhancing storage capacities by proper catchment management, practising water conservation measures, and ensuring concurrent consideration of social, economic and environmental factors, Singapore has reached a level of holistic water management that can be an example for other urban centres.

-– Cecilia Tortajada, Yugal Joshi and Asit K. Biswas, The Singapore Water Story, 2013.
+Tortajada, C, Joshi, Y and Biswas, A (2013), The Singapore Water Story, Routledge